pachi81/GlucoDataHandler/README.md

 This app supports Android Auto.

-#### Option #1: Using dummy media implementation
+#### Option #1: Using dummy media player
-If you are not using any Android Auto media app for listen music, you can use GlucoDataHandler to display its values in the media tap:
+If you are not using any Android Auto media player for listen music, you can use GlucoDataHandler to display its values in the media tap:

 <img src='images/AA_media.png' width=300>